-The Incorporation's local Act status exempted from most of the provisions of the 1834 Poor law Amendment Act and it continued in existence until the official end of the workhouse era in 1930.
+The Incorporation's Local Act status exempted from most of the provisions of the 1834 Poor Law Amendment Act and it continued in existence until 1930 when West Sussex County Council took over its responsibilities.

 The original 1625 building, with its central turreted chapel, was extended at various times.
 Its layout in 1875 is shown on the map below.